 At Merus, we want to play a positive role in society, not only by developing potentially meaningful medicines, but also by aiming to be responsible for the impact of our operations on the environment.
-To contribute to that goal, we have a sustainability team, comprised of members from different business functions throughout the organization.
-Since 2021, our sustainability team implemented Planet Tuesday at our company restaurant, introducing a weekly planet-friendly and healthy (vegetarian) menu.
-This tradition has continued as we have moved into a new building in December 2022, working with the onpremises catering company to continue to deliver vegetarian-only options daily.
-Our catering supplier aims to become climate neutral by 2024.
+To contribute to that goal, we have a sustainability team, operating on a volunteer basis and comprised of members from different business functions throughout the organization.
+Its mission is to reduce Merus' environmental impact and increase employee awareness about sustainability through a variety of initiatives in our offices and laboratories.

+We work with the on-premises catering company to continue to deliver vegan and vegetarian-only options daily.
+Our catering supplier aims to become climate neutral by the end of 2024.
 To reach this goal, it plans to switch to more plant-based proteins, aims at reducing food waste, and looks for circular solutions for their waste streams, by reducing the use of plastic, choosing recyclable or compostable variants.
 Fruit and vegetables provided by our caterer are also locally sourced, reducing energy consumption expended in their transport.

-We also have selected our coffee vendor for its sustainability practices, which uses techniques such as recirculation of heat in the coffee roasting process, to save up to 75% of energy expenditure, and uses 100% traceable Dutch wind energy.
-The roastery has a climate-resistant garden with rainwater infiltration.
-For carbon emissions that cannot be (yet) avoided, the supplier compensates through fairtrade carbon credits in the coffee chain.
+We also have selected our coffee vendor for its sustainability practices, which reports using techniques such as recirculation of heat in the coffee roasting process, to save up to 75% of energy expenditure, and uses 100% traceable Dutch wind energy.
+The roastery reports having a climate-resistant garden with rainwater infiltration.
+For carbon emissions that cannot be (yet) avoided, the supplier notes that it compensates through fairtrade carbon credits in the coffee chain.
 The supplier also aims to reduce waste: coffee beans are delivered in bulk in aluminum-free bags, and coffee machines are refurbished at the end of their lifecycle.